 The first step consists in a preparatory phase, where the engineers and architects need to rethink their processes to manage the BIM models together with any other player of the building life cycle.
-They need to go to specific training to learn the following subjects:
+They need to go to specific trainings to learn the following subjects:

-- To know what's BIM and why it is useful to know the terminology - Recognize the advantages of BIM compared to traditional methods - To know the life cycle of the project information; in particular how the information is specified, produced, exchanged and maintained - To know the added value of using open solutions to ensure interoperability - To know how to collaborate in the Common Data Environment - To know the national legislation for the digitalization of the building sector - To know which normative are considered important in their Regional/Local environment in relation to: - Sustainable Energy Action Plan (SEAP) or Sustainable Energy and Climate Action Plan (SECAP) - Thermal Plant cadaster - Energy performance certification cadaster - Green products comprehensive of energy carriers compulsory according to the green public procurement
+- To know what BIM is and why it is useful - Recognize the advantages of BIM compared to traditional methods - To know the life cycle of the project information; in particular how the information is specified, produced, exchanged and maintained - To know the added value of using open solutions to ensure interoperability - To know how to collaborate in the Common Data Environment - To know the national legislation and road maps for the digitalization of the building sector - To know which digital standards are considered important in their Regional/Local environment in relation to: - o Sustainable Energy Action Plan (SEAP) or Sustainable Energy and Climate Action Plan (SECAP) - o Thermal Plant cadaster - Energy performance certification cadaster

-The majority of SMEs working in the design and/or construction of buildings either as suppliers of big company and/or working autonomously, are not at all ready for this "digital revolution" and they need to acquire the right competences to put in place and manage the digital environment necessary for collaborating with other professionals along the life of a building starting with the preliminary design and lasting till the end of life cycle of the building.
+The majority of SMEs working in the design and/or construction of buildings either as suppliers of big company and/or working autonomously, are not at all ready for this "digital revolution".
+They need to acquire the right competences to put in place and manage the digital environment necessary for collaborating with other professionals during the life cycle of a building.